Gamification is the application of game design elements and principles in non-game contexts to motivate and engage users.

 Gamification Examples

 As with anything, gamification is much easier to understand if you see examples of it in action.
 As such, we are now going to explore some of our favourite examples of gamification in different settings.
-These include:
+Let’s start with the modern gold standard.

 A classic example of gamification in action is the Boy Scouts of America awarding badges for activities like fishing or orienteering.
 These badges are typically sewn into the right sleeve of the Scout’s uniform.